-Sisig is a Filipino dish that originated from the province of Pampanga in the Philippines.
-The origin story of this dish is an interesting one.
-The term sisig originally referred to a mix of sour fruits and vegetables, dressed in vinegar, garlic, pepper, and salt, which was typically eaten by pregnant women.
-Later on, the fruit was replaced with pork.
-During the U.S. occupation, Americans didn't like consuming the head and internal organs of pigs, so they gave these parts to the locals.
-Filipinos are a resourceful bunch so nothing was wasted.
-The discarded pork was chopped, mixed with onion, fried, and then served on a hot plate.
-This is how sisig was born.
+Sisig, a Filipino cuisine, has its roots in the Philippine province of Pampanga.
+The story of how this dish came to be is interesting.
+When it was first coined, the word "sisig" refers to a fruit and vegetable salad that was seasoned with vinegar, garlic, pepper, and salt and was commonly eaten by pregnant women.
+Later on, the fruit and vegetables were switched out for pork.
+During the United States occupation, the Americans did not like to consume the head and internal organs of pigs so they gave these parts to the locals.
+Since Filipinos are resourceful people, nothing was thrown away.
+The leftover pork organs were minced, combined with onion, fried, and then placed on a hot plate.
+This describes the origin of the food.

-Sisig was featured in The New York Times, and they proclaimed it the greatest and most delicious pork dish on earth.
-Anthony Bourdain, the American celebrity chef, journalist, and travel documentarian, predicted that sisig would be the next food trend in America and would go on to win the heart and the soul of the world.
+The New York Times published an article about sisig and dubbed it the greatest and most delicious pork dish in the world.
+The American travel documentary filmmaker, journalist, celebrity, and chef, Anthony Bourdain, foresaw that sisig would become the next big thing in America and would eventually conquer the heart and the soul of the entire world.

 The recipe can be varied in many ways.
-If you do not eat pork, you can substitute chicken, squid, tuna, or tofu.
-Some top it off with raw eggs, pork crackling, and mayonnaise.
-It is usually served on a hot sizzling plate.
-It has three phases of cooking: simmering, grilling, and frying.
+Tofu, chicken, squid, or tuna can be used instead if you don't like pork.
+Some people garnish it with mayonnaise, pork crackling, and raw eggs.
+It is typically presented on a hot sizzling plate.
+It is cooked in three stages: simmering, grilling, and frying.

 |Prep time||Cook time||Ready in||Yields|

 - ½ kg pork head flesh (unchopped)